-Instructor name: Hannah Scott and Samarendra Hedaoo
+Instructor name: Samarendra Hedaoo

-Instructor email: scothann@oregonstate.edu and hedaoos@oregonstate.edu
+Instructor email: hedaoos@oregonstate.edu

 Teaching Assistant name and contact info: TBA

 This syllabus and schedule are subject to change in the event of extenuating circumstances.

 Course Description

 This course provides a theoretical foundation of the history, key concepts, technologies, and practices associated with modern Free and Open Source Software (FOSS) projects, and give students an opportunity to explore and make contributions to FOSS projects with some mentoring and guidance.